Timesheet Validator - Validation Rules

 Business Logic:

-PT employees are exempt from Rules 1, 2, and 2.5 (leave without reason).
+PT employees are exempt from Rules 1, 2, and 2.5 (FT) (leave without reason).
 However, having only one of start/end time is still a data-entry error on any day type.

 Example: